Melbourne Place

 Traditional Land Owners: Wurundjeri People

-Photography: Derek Swalwell, Kristoffer Paulsen, Sean Fennessy, Anson Smart.
+Photography: Derek Swalwell, Kristoffer Paulson, Sean Fennessy, Anson Smart

-The design of the building derives from the particular architectural and cultural identity of Melbourne generally, but more specifically, the actual site.
-The mass and scale has a twentieth century quality, reinforced by the highly modelled façade.
-This architectural expression positions Melbourne Place amongst an esteemed lineage of some significant nearby buildings – The T&G building, Cavendish House and right next door, Hero, the old Russell St telephone exchange.
-Depth and shadow is achieved through the deep wedges of tinted pre-cast, which in turn rests on a hefty brick plinth with massive reveals.
-Street activation is extensive and nuanced, creating multiple new activities and interfaces along the street frontage and laneways that surround the site.
+The design of the building derives from the particular architectural and cultural identity of Melbourne generally but more specifically, the actual site in the east-end of the CBD.
+The mass and detail have a twentieth century quality, reinforced by the highly modelled tinted concrete and brick façade and the operable shutters to every guest-room.
+This architectural expression aims to position Melbourne Place amongst an esteemed lineage of some significant nearby buildings – The T&G building, Cavendish House and right next door, Hero, the old Russell St telephone exchange.

-The building exterior is tonal, muted and natural, made from bricks fired in an historic western Victorian brickworks and warmly tinted pre-cast concrete and highlighted with deep red and metal accents and window frames.
-The bricks flow into the interiors where they meet colour – sometimes intense, sometimes moody, sometimes playful, always memorable.
-Interior colour is set against large areas of complementary natural materials – West Australian jarrah, terrazzo blends developed specifically for Melbourne Place and metallic accents in brass and corten steel.
-Fixtures, fittings, lights, carpets and furniture have largely been sourced from local makers and designers, many made specifically for Melbourne Place and form part of a rich overall palette.
+The building is tonal, muted and natural, made from bricks developed for the project (with Kraus bricks in Stawell) and warmly tinted pre-cast concrete, highlighted with deep red metal accents and window frames.
+The bricks flow into the interiors where they meet colour – sometimes intense, sometimes playful, designed to lodge in the memory.
+Interior colour is set against large areas of complementary natural materials – West Australian jarrah, locally sourced terrazzo in blends developed specifically for Melbourne Place and metallic accents in brass and corten steel.
+Fixtures, fittings, lights, carpets and furniture have largely been sourced from local makers and designers, many made specifically for Melbourne Place.
 Local artists have been commissioned, not simply to adorn, but to represent Melbourne culture – contemporary, sophisticated, urban, multi-cultural and grounded in the lands of the world’s oldest continuous living culture.
-The effect is visually fresh but uncannily familiar and this is because it is an authentic representation of place – it is a hotel which could only be made in Melbourne.
+The effect is visually fresh but uncannily familiar, an authentic representation of place.

 “From its location to its design, the big features down to the small touchpoints, every element will come together to create the quintessential Melbourne experience.”